YipengHu/label-reg/README.md

 ### <a name="section2-2"></a>Convolutional Neural Networks for Predicting Displacements
-_Network_ has a subtly different meaning, compare with those does elsewhere, where any layers having gradient passing through would be considered as a part of the network.
+_Network_ has a subtly different meaning, compare with those considering any layers having gradient passing through as a part of the network.
 For conceptually emphasize the difference, a registration network is only a part of computation graph (in TensorFlow language) that accepts a pair of images and predicts a DDF.
 The entire graph has other components/layers to construct the loss function, including warping labels and computing multiscale Dice for instance.

 The module [networks.py][network_file] implements the main registration network and some variants.
 The network architecture is a modified encoder-decoder convolutional neural network with two features:
 * Several types of shortcut layers, resnet, summation skip layers, additive trilinear upsampling;
 * Additive output layers to output a single DDF with shortcuts directly to each resolution level of the entire network.

 The details of some motivation of the architectural features are explained in the paper.
 More options, such as the additive output layers, can be configured by overwriting the default argument _ddf_levels_ of _LacalNet_ class in [networks.py][network_file], which is the default _network_type_ capable of predicting nonrigid displacements.
 ![alt text](https://github.com/YipengHu/example-data/raw/master/label-reg-demo/media/network_architecture.jpg "Network Architecture")

 ### <a name="section2-3"></a>Deformation Regularisation
 Partly due to the sparsity of the training labels, regularisation of the predicted deformation files is essential.
 Borrowing the regularisation strategy used in traditional image registration algorithms as well as those from classical mechanics, smoothness of the entire displacement field is penalised in addition to the [label similarity measures](#section2-1).
-In essence, these functions measure how non-smooth the DDF is, based on the first- and/or second order derivatives of the displacemnt w.r.t. the spatial (image) coordinates.
+In essence, these functions measure how non-smooth the DDF is, based on the first- and/or second order derivatives of the displacement w.r.t. the spatial (image) coordinates.
 The main function implementing default _regulariser_type_ **bending energy** can be found in *compute_bending_energy* in [losses.py][loss_file], among other choices of regularisation.

 ### <a name="section2-4"></a>Training
-* **Training-Step-1 (data)**:
+* **Training-Step-1 (Data)**:
 First, get the data reader objects and other data information with the readers:
 ```python
 reader_moving_image, reader_fixed_image, reader_moving_label, reader_fixed_label = helper.get_data_readers(